 “My #1 tip is remixing and repurposing what you already have.
 If you’re wanting to tackle your family room, completely clear it out and pretend like you’re just moving in.
 Start from the ground up, area rug, sofas/tables, artwork & accessories.
 Don’t love your dated wood coffee table?
 Paint it for a fresh new look.”
 Janna, Yellow Prairie Interiors

-Last but not least, ME!
-My tip for decorating on a budget.
-“When shopping at thrift stores and clearance racks at retailers look at items with your paint glasses.
-Some items are worn and not to its full potential, but you add a little paint and creativity and you have a beautiful inexpensive home decor item.
+“When shopping at thrift stores and clearance racks at retailers look at items for shapes and sizes.
+Some items are worn and not to their full potential.
+Add a little paint and creativity and you have a beautiful inexpensive home decor item.
 Buy only the things that speak to you.
 Don’t buy an item because it is a good bargain, buy it because you love it.
-Don’t worry about where you will place it, if you love it, you will make it work in your space. “ DeDe, Designed Decor
+And if you love it, you will make it work in your space. “ DeDe, Designed Decor

 Join the DD Community!

 Join the Designed Decor Community and receive weekly free tips on DIY home projects, painted furniture, decorating, and much more.